temporalio/documentation/docs/terms.md

 If a Workflow Execution is currently happening, then it is considered "Open".
 A Workflow Execution may end up with one of six states:

-1. Completed
+- Completed
-2. Continued-As-New
+- Continued-As-New
-3. Timed Out
+- Timed Out
-4. Terminated
+- Terminated
-5. Canceled
+- Canceled
-6. Failed
+- Failed

-import Mermaid from '@theme/Mermaid';

 <Mermaid chart={`
 	graph LR;